yasshh17/vettan-ai/README.md

 ## Overview

-**Vettan AI** is a production-ready autonomous research platform that synthesizes information from multiple web sources using advanced AI agents.
+**Vettan** is a production-ready autonomous research platform that synthesizes information from multiple web sources using advanced AI agents.
 Built for enterprises and professionals requiring accurate, verifiable, and comprehensively cited research.

 ### The Problem